mishani0x0ef/ReportJ/README.md

 * Select *"Templates"* tab
 * Click on any template to insert it

-*NOTE: you can use reporting templates on any website (not only inside Jira).*
+> NOTE: you can use reporting templates on any website (not only inside Jira).

 ## Add commit's message

-*NOTE: flow of work with commits will be changed in the next version (it would easier for git users and you would definitely like it)*
+> NOTE: flow of work with commits will be changed in the next version (it would easier for git users and you would definitely like it).

 It's not a secret that developers copy&paste commit's message into reports.
 To do it in more convinient way: